vim-zz/swordfish-rs/README.md

 #### `wait`

+Pauses execution for the specified time, then contrinues.

 | Argument | Type | Description |
 | - | - | - |
 |`msec`| Integer |  delay before next command in millisecs |